Execute any [

 - Similar queries: click the find similar button or use the

 - Favorites: click the Favorites button on the top of the page or use the

 - The search field allows using part of a query for searching.

 You can easily select all queries from history that have the same structure, but different parameter values.
 All queries in Database Lab has a fingerprint assigned, it works like a hash for a query and doesn't take parameters values assigned.
 Click on the find similar button on a command card or use

 fingerprint: label in a search field if you already know the fingerprint.

-Anyone on the internet with the special link can view query, plan, and all parameters.
+When you use this option, anyone who knows the special link can view your query, plan, and all the parameters.
 Check that there is no sensitive data.

 - Choose Anyone with a special link and members of the organization can view option.

 - Copy the public link and click the Save changes button.